N-b-dy/ioBroker.oxxify-fan-control/README.md

 ### **WORK IN PROGRESS**

 - Some dependency work
-- Avoid warning messages, if the received protocol does not contain values to update the ioBroker states -
+- Avoid warning messages, if the received protocol does not contain values to update the ioBroker states (Issue #91)

 ### 0.0.8 (2025-10-16)